tzuliu/Do-Scandals-Matter-An-Interrupted-Time-Series-Design-on-Three-Cases/README.md

 1. Data sets created by Jennings and Wlezien (2016).<sup>1</sup>

-2. R files for analyses and figures.
+2. R files and R-Jupyter Notebook files for analyses and figures.

 3. GAUSS codes for breakpoint detection developed by Bai and Perron (1998).<sup>2</sup>